Skip to main content

 A sophisticated analysis of how individual metabolic profiles dictate cognitive responses to hormonal interventions requires a departure from organ-specific thinking toward a systems-biology perspective.
 The central thesis is that the cognitive benefits of endocrine modulation are gated by the functional status of the neuro-immuno-metabolic axis.

-Specifically, chronic metabolic dysregulation, typified by and metabolic syndrome, establishes a state of persistent, low-grade neuroinflammation.
+Specifically, chronic metabolic dysregulation, typified by insulin resistance and metabolic syndrome, establishes a state of persistent, low-grade neuroinflammation.
 This inflammatory milieu serves as the primary molecular mechanism that blunts or negates the potential neurocognitive advantages of hormonal therapies by disrupting neuronal function at the most fundamental levels.

 The pathway from a high-glycemic diet or sedentary lifestyle to blunted cognitive response begins with the induction of systemic inflammation.
 Adipose tissue in a metabolically unhealthy individual, particularly visceral adipose tissue, functions as an active endocrine organ, secreting a host of pro-inflammatory cytokines such as tumor necrosis factor-alpha (TNF-α) and interleukin-6 (IL-6).